 - Visit the program’s website, search for pets available for adoption in your area, and answer some initial questions.

 - If you find a dog you are interested in adopting, make an appointment to visit the shelter.
 Or a video call to meet them virtually if that’s not possible.

 - Sign in at the shelter, where you will mention the sort of dog you hope to adopt (age, breed, or a specific dog seen on the facility’s website).

 - Answer questions asked by shelter personnel to determine your living situation; (e.g., if you have other pets at home).

 - Visit the dog and also others that are in the shelter.

 - Pay the adoption fee.
 The adoption fee may or may not include things such as; spaying or neutering, full veterinary exams, necessary vaccines, or microchipping.

 The individual who will be caring for the dog must be present at the time of adoption.
 If you already own a dog, bring your pet to the shelter to meet the new addition to the family.

-If you would like to read further on the dog adoption’s ins and outs, look at our article ‘What is Dog Adoption and is Adopting an Older Dog a Good Idea?‘
+If you would like to read further on the dog adoption’s ins and outs, look at our article ‘Is Adopting an Older Dog a Good Idea?‘

 The rewards of adoption, Van Zante says, are priceless: A new dog truly is a treasured gift that will keep on giving.